glennklockwood/limelead-quartz-content/Llama-3.1.md

 aliases:
   - Llama-3
 ---
 Llama-3 is a family of models described in [The Llama-3 Herd of Models (arxiv.org)](https://arxiv.org/abs/2407.21783).
-Its largest form, Llama-3.1 405b, is a [[frontier models|frontier model]].
+Its largest form, Llama-3.1 405b, may be considered a [[frontier model]].

 Llama-3 is a dense [[transformer]] that is a bigger and better-trained version of the previous Llama-2 model.
 Compared to that model,